Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 ## Troubleshooting / Debugging

 * We've seen issues where people forgot to use the hackfest namespace in Kubernetes.
-* Ensure that are using the "Hosted Ubuntu 1604" image in Azure DevOps.
+* Ensure that are using the "ubuntu-18.04" image in Azure DevOps.

 ## Docs / References